-No refunds, either for withdrawal from single classes or for entire withdrawal from the College, are made unless the student has withdrawn properly in writing through the Registrar's office.
+No refunds, either for withdrawal from single classes or for entire withdrawal from the College, are made unless the student has withdrawn properly in writing through the Registrar's Office.
 Notification of the individual teacher does not constitute an official withdrawal.
 Until the Financial Aid Office is informed by an official withdrawal notice, the student is billed as though they were still attending classes.
-Students may appeal the calculated refund if exceptional circumstances exist.
-The appeal will be reviewed by the Loan and Scholarship Committee and a decision will be sent to the student within two weeks.